How to Pay Off Car Faster

 1. We Pre-Planned the Car Purchase

-Well, once we knew the type of vehicle we wanted to buy then we could work on the hard part.
+Because, once we knew the type of vehicle we wanted to buy, we could then work on the hard part.
 Saving for it.
 And since we would be upgrading our car to a SUV, we were going to need a sizable down payment.

-We certainly weren’t going to get much from our “trade-in”.
-A 2005 Cobalt, that yes, he had been driving for 14-15 years.
+We did not expect to get much from our “trade-in”.
+A 2005 Cobalt that my husband had been driving since high school.
 Therefore, the money would need to come from our personal savings account.

 2. Cut Unnecessary Expenses

 When we looked at expenses to cut, one of the first things to go was the TV.
 Given that we barely watched TV and the rise in streaming services, it just made sense.
 It saved us about $70 or so per month.
 So, not all that much, but every little bit counts, when you’re on a mission to pay something off.